karlropkins/different.tan/.github/CONTRIBUTING.md

 You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface or as a pull request (see below).

-Documentation is generated using [roxygen2](https://roxygen2.r-lib.org/articles/roxygen2.html), so you will need to edit comments in the rocxygen comments in the .R relevant script, rather than the .Rd file.
-(That gets built from the .R using devtools::document())
+Documentation is generated using [roxygen2](https://roxygen2.r-lib.org/articles/roxygen2.html), so you will need to edit comments in the roxygen2 comments section
+in the related .R relevant script, rather than as discrete a .Rd file.
+(That .Rd file can then be built from the .R using devtools::document())

 ## Bigger changes and code changes